revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-193.John is creating a class named Don, which has __init__() method that has one parameter as "name".
-He forgets how to create a "getName()" method that returns the name when the method is called and a "setName()" method which sets the value for 'name' parameter.
-Given below is an incomplete piece of code, help john to make his code working.
+193. John is creating a class named Don, which has __init__() method that has one parameter as "name".
+He forgets how to create a "getName()" method that returns the name when the method is called and a "setName()" method which sets the value for the 'name' parameter.
+Given below is an incomplete piece of code.
+Help john to make his code work.
 Provide your logic in the given spaces.

 ```python
 class Don: